m24h/aweb/README.md

 # aweb

-A very light-weight HTTP Web async server.
+A very light-weight HTTP Web async server for micropython. (not tested in cpython)

-Not fully tested.

 Examples: